Heinz Imdahl: Life

 Imdahl was born in Düsseldorf, where his parents ran a butcher shop.
 After graduating from school, he completed an apprenticeship as a butcher.
 He then studied singing privately for seven years with the well-known singing teacher and Kammersänger Berthold Pütz in Krefeld.
 After the Second World War, further studies at the Musikhochschule Köln followed.
 He made his stage debut in 1948 at the Opernhaus Düsseldorf as Sergeant Moralès in Bizet's Carmen, directed by Gustaf Gründgens.
-At the beginning of his career he sang the lyrical baritone repertoire.
+At the beginning of his career, he sang the lyrical baritone repertoire.
 He was engaged at the Düsseldorf Opera until 1951 and again from 1955 to 1962, then the Deutsche Oper am Rhein.
 He was a member of the Bavarian State Opera in Munich from 1959 to 1988, where he was awarded the title Kammersänger.

 Imdahl had a guest contract with the Staatstheater Nürnberg from 1958 to 1970.
 There he sang among others Jochanaan in Salome, Hans Sachs in Die Meistersinger von Nürnberg (1963; conductor: Hans Gierster) and Jago in Otello.
-Imdahl also had a guest contract with the Opernhaus Zürich, where he appeared in 1955 as Amonasro in Verdi's Aida, later as Count Luna in Il trovatore, Pizarro in Beethoven's Fidelio and Scarpia in Tosca.
+Imdahl also had a guest contract with the Zürich Opera House, where he appeared in 1955 as Amonasro in Verdi's Aida, later as Count Luna in Il trovatore, Pizarro in Beethoven's Fidelio and Scarpia in Tosca.